Shelby Money: Club career

-Washington Spirit Reserves

 Ahead of the 2019 NWSL College Draft, Money was among the list of players registered for selection.
 However, she was ultimately not picked by any club.

 Instead, Money spent 2019 playing with the Washington Spirit's reserve team.
 She helped the squad win a CCL Pro23 championship, making 3 saves in the final and recording 7 clean sheets across the season.

 The following year, Money joined the OL Reign in 2020 preseason as a non-rostered invitee.
 She did not make the Reign's final squad.

-Racing Louisville

 In 2021, Money again started the NWSL preseason as a trialist, this time for expansion club Racing Louisville FC.
 She ended up signing her first professional contract with Racing Louisville in April 2021.
 In their inaugural season, Louisville finished 9th overall in the league and failed to qualify for the NWSL playoffs.
 Money did not make any appearances in her lone season with Louisville.

-Þór/KA

 On March 26, 2024, Money signed a contract with Icelandic top-flight club Þór/KA.
 She starred in 12 Besta deild kvenna league matches in her first season with Þór/KA.
 Money also made 3 Icelandic Women's Football Cup appearances and made a crucial penalty save in Þór/KA's 1–0 quarterfinal victory over FH.

 Coaching career

-Money spent five years coaching at The Keeper Academy, working under fellow Vineland native and Money's former coach Jill Loyden.
+Money spent five years coaching at The Keeper Institute, working under fellow Vineland native and Money's former coach Jill Loyden.
 In October 2020, Money joined the Saint Joseph's Hawks as an assistant coach.

+Ahead of the 2022 season, Money became an assistant coach for her former college team, the Rowan Profs.